Deploy a task sequence

 Pre-download content for this task sequence: For more information, see Configure pre-cache content.

-In Configuration Manager version 1802, some items aren't saved in the template.
+Some items aren't saved in the template.
 Make sure you apply the following items when you run the deployment wizard:

 - Software Installation